 - IEP/IBPs must have Smart Targets.
-These should not exceed 3-4 scaffolded targets per term. - Children may have a separate IEP for Learning and an IBP for Social, Emotional or Mental Health difficulties. - The teacher, parents/carers and pupils review IEP/IBPs termly.
+These should not exceed 3-4 short term outcomes, based on their long-term outcomes. - The teacher, parents/ carers and pupils review IEP/IBPs termly.
 This may take place at Parent's Evening or at an additional meeting.